 Sweeper or Tail Gunner

 Last but certainly not least is the sweeper or what some call the tail gunner.
 They are essentially the eyes of the leader.
 They are the last rider in the formation.
-If you are riding inappropriate, are experiencing mechanical issues, need to pull over for any reason, or god forbid go down (have an accident), they will signal the leader.
+If you are riding inappropriately, are experiencing mechanical issues, need to pull over for any reason, or god forbid go down (have an accident), they will signal the leader.
 They will also initiate lane changes when signaled by the leader to do so.
 They are basically there to watch out for everyone’s safety.

 Did I leave anything out?
-Do you agree with above content?
+Do you agree with the above content?
 Let me know in the comment section below